heartgears/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview
-The purpose of this analysis was to determine the number and types of employees at Pewlett Hackard who are up for retirement , as well as to determine eligibility for a new mentorship program.
+The purpose of this analysis was to determine the number and types of employees at Pewlett Hackard who are up for retirement, as well as to determine eligibility for a new mentorship program.

 ## Results
 Some key takeaways: